After UW offense dominates for three quarters, the Huskies ‘hit a wall’ in crushing loss to Oregon

 Should it have been defensive pass interference?

 “What did it look like to you guys?
-You guys got a better vantage than me,” Petersen said.
+You guys got a better vantage than me,” coach Chris Petersen said.
 “I think we know.”

 Still, there can be no excuses.
 An uncalled penalty is not an excuse.
 The surprising injury absences of wide receiver Aaron Fuller and running back Sean McGrew are not an excuse.
 The confusing unsportsmanlike-conduct penalty on the opening kickoff — in which senior receiver Chico McClatcher caught a lateral pass from across the field and ran to the 45-yard line, but was penalized for laying down in the end zone early in the play — was not an excuse, either.